Keerthi-ch3/keerthi-data-analyst-portfolio/Projects.md

 ---

-⭐ *This project portfolio showcases my experience across Data Analytics, ETL Development, and Business Intelligence — transforming raw data into meaningful business insights.*
+⭐ *This project portfolio highlights my expertise in Data Analytics, ETL Development, and Business Intelligence — transforming data into actionable insights.*